Chalarangelo/30-seconds-of-interviews/questions/error-boundaries.md

 #### Good to hear

-* <b>Error boundaries only catch errors in the components below them in the tree.</b> An error boundary can’t catch an error within itself.
+* **Error boundaries only catch errors in the components below them in the tree.** An error boundary can’t catch an error within itself.

 ##### Additional links
 https://reactjs.org/docs/error-boundaries.html